 – Non – Public Health Service (PHS) Funding

-Other researchers (non-PHS funded) must follow the UMBC Policy on Individual Conflicts of Interest in Research & Product Development and its procedures (reporting of FCOI up to $10,000).
+Investigators funded by non-PHS funds must follow UMBC’s procedures for implementing the UMBC Policy UMBC III-1.11.01 – Policy on Individual Conflicts of Interest in Research & Product Development.

 – Federal Agency Conflict of Interest Policies related to the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards – the “UG”

 The Office of Management and Budget (OMB) issued new guidance, effective December 26 2014, called the “Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards – the “UG”.
 This guidance addresses how specific agencies will deal with individual and institutional COI’s as they relate to procurement and subawards.
 Click this link for a current list of federal agency conflict of interest implementation the UG.
 Also, read updates and recommendations from the Council on Governmental Relations (COGR) on UG implementation.

 Organizational Conflicts of Interest

 Organizational Conflicts of Interest may exist when UMBC, in its activities or relationships with other entities in the performance of a federal contract, is unable to render impartial assistance or advice to the federal government, cannot perform federal contract work in an objective way, or has an unfair competitive advantage compared to other entities.
 Prior to engaging in a contract, UMBC will work researchers to disclose potential OCI concerns and create a mitigation plan, if necessary, to prevent or manage circumstances related to biased ground rules, impaired objectivity or unequal access to information (FAR Subpart 9.5).